-When you boil it down to its essence, Candies from Heaven (enter to win a copy at the bottom of this post) is a book about longing.
+When you boil it down to its essence, Candies from Heaven is a book about longing.
 I met its author, Gil Hovav, to talk about his book when he was in town to give a talk at the AIPAC conference.
 We chatted at a bakery in downtown DC, touching on so many themes: identity, values and family, love, Hebrew and, of course, food and cooking, especially our shared Yemenite heritage and recipes.
 The conversation was also full of longing—for both of us.

 Hovav clarifies right off the bat, “I did not study cooking… I am always introduced as a chef; it is simply not true.”
 Chef or not, he is an Israeli food celebrity, with his hands in many pots.
 For 30 years, he has written cookbooks and restaurant reviews, starred in food shows on TV, run a publishing and production company and lectured about Israeli food around the world.